department-of-veterans-affairs/va.gov-team/platform/working-with-vsp/vsp-collaboration-cycle/vsp-collaboration-cycle.md

 ## Collaboration format: 30-minute meeting

 ### Request Process
-**VFS Product Manager** initiates scheduling by submitting ZenHub issue — use `Usability Testing Prep` template.
+**VFS Product Manager** initiates scheduling by submitting ZenHub issue — use `Usability Testing Prep` template _(select in ZenHub dropdown or click [here](https://github.com/department-of-veterans-affairs/va.gov-team/issues/new?assignees=andreahewitt-odd%2C+meganhkelley&labels=product+support%2C+content-ia-team&template=usability-testing-prep.md&title=Pre-Usability+Review+%5BFeature-Name%5D) to open a ticket)_.
 VSP will schedule the meeting.
-(Suggested scheduling: during VSP reviewer office hours)

 ### Artifact inputs
 You bring:
+- Link to product outline
-- Prototypes or mockups prepped for user testing
+- Link to prototype or mockups
+- Link to research plan and script
-- A draft of your test cases and/or test plan (for QA practice area review)
+- Link to test cases/test plan in TestRail (even if just a draft) _for QA practice area review_
 - **_Please provide these artifacts at least 2 days before the scheduled review meeting._**

 VSP brings: